 These results weakly point towards a control role of a non smoking parent.
 However, this first analysis does not take into account the number of cigarettes effectively smoked by each parents and thus lacks precision.
 We refine the analysis by looking at the effect of each cigarette smoked per day by household members.
 In particular, we constructed a variable corresponding to the daily tobacco consumption of the smoking parent when just one parent smokes, and a variable corresponding to the daily aggregate consumption when both parents smoke.
 No information concerning where these cigarettes are consumed is available.
 In particular, the available data does not allow us to know whether the parents smoke at home or not.
 The estimates of the smoking game suggest that when an individual is in couple with a non smoker, this reduces its utility from smoking.
 Our interpretation is that this disutility might come from the fact that smokers living with non smokers and having kids may be forced to smoke less at home or leave the house in order to smoke.
 Thus, we expect to see a smaller effect of each cigarette on the respiratory health of children when just one parent smokes instead of both.

 In columns (a) and (b) of Table 8 we report the results of the OLS and the IV regressions.
-In the OLS regression, no effect of the smoking behaviour is found.
+In the OLS regression, no effect of the smoking behavior is found.
 In the IV specification, the respiratory health of children seems to be affected by each extra cigarette that a parent smokes only if the other parent is also a smoker.
-The parameter is significant at the 95% confidence level.
+The parameter is significant at the 95%confidence level.
 In column (3) of Table 8, we also include among the instrumented variables the square of the total number of cigarettes smoked by parents (if one or both smoke).
 This variable is meant to control for non linear effects of the number of cigarettes smoked.
 More precisely, we want to test for the hypothesis that the number of cigarettes matters only if a critical number of cigarettes is consumed (or that the negative effect on health is convex).
 The results seem to reject this hypothesis.
-Controlling for this variable, the marginal cigarette smoked leads to an increase of 0.05 in the number of respiratory diseases when both parents smoke.
+Controlling for this variable, the marginal cigarette smoked leads to an increase of 0.06 in the number of respiratory diseases when both parents smoke.
 Again, no effect is detected in households where just one parent smokes.
 In columns (c) and (d), we report the results of a Poisson regression and of a Poisson with control functions (for endogeneity).
 The results are qualitatively similar to the previous ones.
-The number of cigarettes smoked in households where both parents smoke has a positive impact on the number of cigarettes smoked in households where both parents smoke has a positive impact on the number of cigarettes smoked in households where both parents smoke has a positive impact on the number of diseases.
+The number of cigarettes smoked in households where both parents smoke has a positive impact on the number of diseases.

 Summarizing, there is some evidence that non smoking parents exert a control role over smoking ones, in particular in protecting children from passive smoking.
-This is in line with our interpretation of the empirical results of the smoking game.
-A related interpretation is that having one parent smoking 20 cigarettes a day is less detrimental than two parents smoking 10 cigarettes a day because of the unobserved change in behaviour concerning smoking inside or outside, the smoker with a non smoking partner being more likely to smoke outside.
+This points towards an interpretation of the empirical results of the smoking game in terms of consumption externalities or altruism.
+For instance, having one parent smoking 20 cigarettes a day may be less detrimental than having two parents smoking 10 cigarettes a day because of the unobserved change in behavior concerning smoking inside or outside, the smoker with a non smoking partner being more likely to smoke outside.